-David Anthony Durham is the author of seven novels: The Risen, The Sacred Band, The Other Lands, Acacia (John W. Campbell Award Winner, Finalist for the Prix Imaginales), Pride of Carthage (Finalist for the Hurston/Wright Legacy Award), Walk Through Darkness (New York Times Notable Book), and Gabriel's Story (NY Times Notable Book, Hurston/Wright Legacy Award Winner).
-His stories have appeared in three of George R.R.
-Martin's Wild Cards novels: Fort Freak, Lowball and High Stakes, with another in Texas Hold 'Em.
-Other short fiction has been anthologized in Unbound, Unfettered, It's All Love, and in Gumbo: A Celebration of African American Writing.
+David Anthony Durham is the author of eight novels: The Shadow Prince, The Risen, The Sacred Band, The Other Lands, Acacia (John W. Campbell Award Winner, Finalist for the Prix Imaginales), Pride of Carthage Finalist for the Hurston/Wright Legacy Award), Walk Through Darkness (New York Times Notable Book), and Gabriel's Story (NY Times Notable Book, Hurston/Wright Legacy Award Winner).
+His stories have appeared in four of George R.R.
+Martin's Wild Cards novels: Fort Freak, Lowball and High Stakes, Texas Hold 'Em, with another forthcoming in Pairing Up.
+Other short fiction has been anthologized in Unfettered III, Unbound, Unfettered, It's All Love, and in Gumbo: A Celebration of African American Writing.

 He has taught at Clarion, the University of Maryland, the University of Massachusetts, the Colorado College, for the Zora Neale Hurston/Richard Wright Foundation, Cal State University Fresno, Hampshire College and for the Stonecoast MFA Program of the University of Southern Maine.

 - Contemporary literature